-Dermatosis papulosa nigra describes the presence of multiple, small, 1-5 mm diameter, smooth, firm, black or dark brown papules on face and neck of black-skinned people.
+Dermatosis papulosa nigra describes the presence of multiple, small, 1–5 mm diameter, smooth, firm, black or dark brown papules on face and neck.

 Dermatosis papulosa nigra is common in people with skin of colour, with Fitzpatrick skin phototype 4, 5 or 6.
 It affects up to 35% of American blacks.
 There is a lower frequency in African Americans with a fairer complexion.
 Dermatosis papulosa nigra also occurs among dark-skinned Asians and Polynesians, but the exact frequency is unknown.
 Females are more frequently affected than males.